 The Key Differences between Virtual Machines and Containers

 Container virtualization is much lighter than the traditional hypervisors.
-In this form of virtualization, virtual machines are carved out of host operating systems sharing the same OS kernel — these carved-out VM’s are referred as Containers.
+In this form of virtualization, virtual machines are carved out of host operating systems sharing the same OS kernel — these carved-out VM’s are referred to as Containers.
 You can take a quick look at an earlier post, Container Virtualization: what makes it work so well? for a bit of background.

 Containers provide encapsulation for a set of processes to run in isolation from the rest of the system.
 This means that the applications running inside containers appear to be running on a separate environment or operating system with a dedicated set of resources.